How do I perform native backups of an Amazon RDS DB instance that's running SQL Server?

 - An AWS Identity and Access Management (IAM) role to access the bucket

 - The SQLSERVER_BACKUP_RESTORE option added to an option group on the DB instance

 - Open the Amazon RDS console, and then choose Option Groups in the navigation pane.
 Choose Create Group, and enter the name, description, engine, and engine version of your server.
 Then, choose Create.

 - Select the option group that you created, and then choose Add Option.
 Choose SQLSERVER_BACKUP_RESTORE.
 It's a best practice to create a new IAM role and then choose Add Option, so that your IAM role has the required privileges.
 Choose your S3 bucket, or create a new S3 bucket.
 Then, choose Apply Immediately and Add Option.

 - Associate the option group with the DB instance by choosing Databases in the navigation pane, and then choose the instance to back up.
 Choose Actions, and then choose Modify.

 - Under Database Options, choose the option group that you created, and then choose Apply Immediately and Continue.
 Review the information, and then choose Modify DB Instance.
 This option group modification has no downtime because instance reboot is not required.

-- When the status changes from modifying to available, connect to the DB instance through SQL Server Management Studio, and then choose New Query.
-Enter one of the following SQL statements to initiate the backup of the desired database:
+- When the status changes from modifying to available, connect to the DB instance through SQL Server Management Studio using the master user of your RDS instance.
+Then, choose New Query and enter one of the following SQL statements to initiate the backup of the desired database:

 Initiate backup for unencrypted databases